magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 -   webpage_url_domain (string): The domain of the webpage URL
 -   original_url (string): The URL given by the user (or same as webpage_url for playlist entries)

-All the fields in Filtering Formats can also be used

 Available for the video that belongs to some logical chapter or section: